Exodus: Gods and Kings: Filming and visual effects

 Shooting of the film began in October 2013 in Almería, Spain.
 Additional filming was scheduled at Pinewood Studios, England.
 Shooting began on October 22 in Tabernas as the first and main location was Ouarzazate, Morocco, and in Sierra Alhamilla.
 The Red Sea scene was filmed at a beach on Fuerteventura, one of the Canary Islands off the northwest coast of Africa.
 Shooting lasted 74 days.
 Scott's son Luke Scott served as second unit director.

 VFX supervisor Peter Chiang supervised the film's visual effects.
 He said that "Ridley wanted to convey the sense that everything could be natural phenomenon, like an eclipse or tsunami, not just someone waving a stick at the sea."

 More than 1,500 visual effects shots were created to digitally bolster the ranks of the Hebrews and to help authentically render plagues of hail, locusts, and frogs, although 400 live frogs were used on the set.
-There were 400,000 humans depicted in total, with 30 to 40 people accompanying Bale while crossing the Red Sea and the rest being computer generated.
+There were 400,000 humans depicted in total, with 30 to 40 people accompanying Bale while crossing the Red Sea and the rest being computer-generated imagery (CGI).
 CGI produced the 180-foot wave, the horses, and the chariots.
 In close-up shots of people fleeing across the sea bed, the filmmakers used the beach's real waters.
-For the hailstorm scene, the special effects team built 30 special cannons that would fire polymer balls to bounce and shatter with the same characteristics as an ice ball.
+For the hailstorm scene, the visual effects team built 30 special cannons that would fire polymer balls to bounce and shatter with the same characteristics as an ice ball.
 The distant hail is a computer simulation.

-In an interview for Access Hollywood, Scott claimed there is a "final" version of the film 4 hours long.
+In an interview for Access Hollywood, Scott claimed there is a "final" version of the film four hours long.